lovenityjade/zebesproject/README.md

 The code is developed by humans with AI assistance.
 Some development graphics are temporary AI-generated placeholders and are intended to be replaced with human-created artwork.
-The supplied Boss Rush/finale recordings include AI-assisted music by **themiareproject** (Suno, according to their source metadata):
-*Face the Memory*, *Deep Space Silence* and *Victory Fanfare*.
+The supplied Boss Rush/finale recordings include TheLovenityJade's originals *Face the Memory*, *Deep Space Silence* and *Victory Fanfare*.
 Original/remastered music keeps its own credits.
 Planned human-performed Story Mode voice acting is not yet implemented.
-See [Boss Rush audio credits](Docs/BossRush/AUDIO-CREDITS.md).

 This is an unofficial fan project, not affiliated with, endorsed by or sponsored by Nintendo or Epic Games.
 Super Metroid and Metroid are Nintendo properties.